US radio conglomerate iHeartMedia and radio host Charlamagne tha God plan to launch a Black creator-centered podcast network.

 Popular streaming device maker Roku now offers its own channel.
 The Roku Channel offers various TV shows and movies.
 Despite its name, it’s possible to watch the Roku Channel without owning an actual Roku, as a web version is also available.

-If you don’t mind commercials, adding the above services won’t cost you anything.
-Also, you’ll get extra programming options for free.
+If you don’t mind commercials, adding the above free streaming video services won’t cost you anything.
+You’ll gain extra programming options without paying anything.

 Do you use any of the above services, or have a favorite one I missed?